otto-de/api-guidelines/references/deprecation.md

 ## Deprecation

 As an API Provider with the intention to deprecate my API, I need to find out about which clients are consuming my API.
 To do this, I need to collect all the clients, that have the scope and therefore the ability to call my API.
+Initally the API Owner should write to Team ShoZu in order to let them investigate the clients manually.
 Afterwards the corresponding teams are informed via email that the API is deprecated and will be switched off.
 A switch-off date has to be discussed with the customers.

 The planned API changes that have led to the deprecation must be recorded in the Open API Specification.
 At least the affected endpoints must be marked as deprecated in the specification.
 But the API-owner may also mark the specific fields as deprecated.